soxoj/username-generation-guide/README.md

 If you have a username and want to guess similar usernames, jump to the [“Username transformations”](#username-transformations) section.

-**Important!** Clone this repository with `git` or [download it](https://github.com/soxoj/username-generation-guide/archive/refs/heads/main.zip) to use Python scripts mentioned below.
+**Important!** Clone this repository with `git` or [download it](https://github.com/soxoj/username-generation-guide/archive/refs/heads/main.zip) to use the Python scripts mentioned below.

 ## Combining primary info

 Usernames/logins commonly consist of a combination of a first name, a last name, and, a little less often, a middle name (patronymic).
-Only the first letters can be left, and parts can be separated by some characters as `_`, `.` and so on.
+Only the first letters can be left, and some characters can separate parts (`_`, `.` and so on).

 Of course, there can be many such combinations, so automation tools are needed.
-A good example is very useful interactive [Google spreadsheet](https://docs.google.com/spreadsheets/d/17URMtNmXfEZEW9oUL_taLpGaqTDcMkA79J8TRw4xnz8/edit#gid=0) for email permutations from Rob Ousbey, from Distilled.net.
+A good example is a very useful interactive [Google spreadsheet](https://docs.google.com/spreadsheets/d/17URMtNmXfEZEW9oUL_taLpGaqTDcMkA79J8TRw4xnz8/edit#gid=0) for email permutations from Rob Ousbey, from Distilled.net.

 <img width="1130" alt="image" src="https://user-images.githubusercontent.com/31013580/154574939-a3838274-bbc3-448f-9ee6-b734c86ed116.png">